 Unsurprisingly, medical device companies invest countless resources to develop safe, effective products.
 But, at the same time, device companies also spend millions and millions to influence regulators, hospitals and doctors.

-Last year in the US, the 10 largest medical device companies paid almost $600 million to doctors and hospitals for consulting fees, research, travel and entertainment fees.
+In 2017, the 10 largest medical device companies paid almost $600 million to US doctors and hospitals for consulting fees, research, travel and entertainment fees.
 Why should this concern you?
 Because you want your doctor to recommend a device for you because it will improve your health and well-being, not because it will improve your doctor’s bank balance.

 Furthermore, these companies spend millions to influence the US government.
 For instance, lobbying records show that since 2017 the top 4 spinal-cord stimulator manufacturers spent over $22 million to try to influence legislation that would benefit their businesses (which also includes other devices).